What’s been done so far in the Peak District, what is coming up and what will happen if the project is taken forward.

 2017 – 2018

-National Grid will continue with detailed ecological and environmental work and discussions and investigations into the appropriate underground solutions for the project.
-It is currently envisaged that a planning application will be submitted in winter 2018.
+National Grid continued with detailed ecological and environmental work and discussions and investigations into the appropriate underground solutions for the project.
+Public consultation to help shape our final proposals was launched in December 2018.

-Subject to planning approval, on-site works will commence in spring 2019 and take up to two and a half years to complete (including the removal of the existing line).
+We will submit a planning application for the project in 2019.
+Subject to approval, construction will commence in earnest in summer 2020 and take approximately two years to complete (including the removal of the existing line).